Music School was founded on a principle of inclusion and accessibility, which remains

 NMS must stay at the forefront of technology so that we can continue to foster innovation, test ideas and create opportunities for our students.
 Our teaching studios require up-to-date hardware and software.
 We must also maintain and expand our inventory of instruments.

-I have been lucky enough to be involved with the Neighborhood Music School for many years, nearly half a century – as a faculty member years ago and then, more recently, as student and as Board member, now serving my second term as Board chair.
-It is a privilege to serve an organization that touches -- and often indeed transforms -- the lives of so many.
+I am now serving my second and final term as Board chair of Neighborhood Music School.
+It is a privilege to serve an organization that touches – and often transforms – the lives of so many.

 Against this backdrop, the school's mission to deliver the highest quality of instruction while ensuring broad access is not without its challenges.
 As with any business, we must ensure that our offerings and teaching methods stay current with the public’s needs and expectations and that our income – both from tuition and from donations – is sufficient to sustain us over the long term.